sdgroeve/Machine-Learning-Course-2days/README.md

 Each notebook contains a button to run the code in Google Colaboratory.

 The lectures can be watched [on Youtube](https://www.youtube.com/playlist?list=PLv5LrvIzDSWZXAyIJmXgQ-ezCFELN8b5e).
+More lecture can be found [here](https://www.youtube.com/playlist?list=PLXxp6nsBenSWGYnoZjCGCQ0tGdg7bI3na).

 You will enjoy competing against each other to fit the best performing model in [the Kaggle competition](https://www.kaggle.com/c/a-tour-of-machine-learning-2021).